Winning Cash4Life, Mega Millions tickets sold in NYC expire soon - NewsBreak

 NEW YORK (PIX11) — You could be a millionaire, but you’ll have to act quickly.

-Two winning lottery tickets sold in the five boroughs for drawings held nearly a year ago remain unclaimed, officials said Thursday, urging the winners to come forward before their claims expire next month.More New York City News
+Two winning lottery tickets sold in the five boroughs for drawings held nearly a year ago remain unclaimed, officials said Thursday, urging the winners to come forward before their claims expire next month.What would you do if you won the Mega Millions jackpot?

 A jackpot-winning Cash4Life ticket worth $1,000 per day for life was sold at the Mega Dream Corp. convenience store on 37th Avenue near 75th Street in Jackson Heights, Queens ahead of the Sept.
 9, 2021 drawing, officials said.
 The winning numbers in that drawing were 3-23-30-55-58, with a Cash Ball of 1.
 The prize must be claimed by Sept.
 9, 2022, or a year from the drawing date.